AhmetGoktekin/triangle/README.md

 As you can see this has several paths that fits the rule of NOT PRIME NUMBERS; 1>8>6>9, 1>4>6>9, 1>4>9>9 1 + 8 + 6 + 9 = 24.
 As you see 1, 8, 6, 9 are all NOT PRIME NUMBERS and walking over these yields the maximum sum.

+# How to Use

+1. Download all files in repository.
+2. Place them into same folder.
+3. Either place new input to the 'Input.txt' file or use the current input.
+4. Run 'Triangle.py' via Python Shell or other Python IDEs.
+5. Output will appear on shell, console, output window of IDE.